 If you join us on a walk, upload your pics to spread the word and inspire others to love the peaks.

 Although group walks are free, if you enjoy the day out, we appreciate a small voluntary donation to help pay for the running costs of the website.

 A good level of fitness is required from all who attend (enough to complete at least an 8-mile hike, including steep hills).

-Please do not rely on our guidelines to solely navigate a hike.
+Each route page provides a general overview of each walk, but do not rely on it entirely to navigate.
 Always take a physical map and compass with you and make sure know how to use them.
 Hiking is generally safe, but there are always potential risks.
 Use common sense, plan your route beforehand and make a reasonable judgment at all times.

-We highly recommend downloading the accompanying GPX file to assist navigation.
-Don’t rely on this too heavily, as electron devices can fail (especially in cold conditions).
+It’s highly recommended to download the accompanying GPX file to assist navigation.
+Don’t rely on this too heavily though, as electronic devices can fail (especially in cold conditions).
 It’s worth noting that the actual walking distance on the day is often more than the mileage stated on the GPX route due to us tending to wander/explore whilst out and about.